 A Tree of Knowledge of Political Science

-The roots signify our introductory courses 2012, 2004, 2016, 2223, and 1101.
-Once you have those, take advantage of the department.
-Although like birds, our faculty can jump around from branch to branch, the tree indicates where the primary subject of study resides for each faculty member.
-Use the tree to identify what professors are researching.
+The roots signify our introductory courses 1101, 2012, 2004, 2016, and 2223.
+Once you have those, take advantage of all that we offer.
+Like birds, our faculty can jump around from branch to branch, but this tree indicates where the primary subject of study resides for each faculty member.
+Use the tree to identify what our professors are researching.
 Once you’ve identified a subject you’re interested in, locate the closest faculty on the tree and introduce yourself.

 Where do the Buffalo Roam?